-BOGOs can be misleading.
+Verdict: BOGOs can be misleading.
 Once you know that the discount is already factored into the listed prices, you can decide whether that fare is acceptable to you or not.

-Free Airfare or Hotel
+Free Airfare or Hotel: Scam

 The first thing to know about free airfare deals is that they're typically limited to select major airports.
-The fine print for one Oceania free airfare offer lists 29 U.S. and Canadian airports, then says "airfare is available from all other U.S. and Canadian gateways for an additional charge."
+The fine print for one free airfare offer on Oceania Cruises lists 29 U.S. and Canadian airports, then says "airfare is available from all other U.S. and Canadian gateways for an additional charge."
 If you want to fly out of Oklahoma City or St. Louis or Anchorage, your airfare will not be free.

 If it's even "free" to begin with.
 Regent Seven Seas has a standing free airfare offer, and Cruise Critic members routinely opt out of Regent's air and get hundreds of dollars back as an air credit.
 (They've received reimbursement for opting out of free hotel deals, as well.)
-Which means that the free airfare is not really free, but bundled into the fare -- and if you're a savvy shopper, or have frequent flyer miles, you can likely get a better deal on your own.
+Which means that the free airfare is not really free, but bundled into the price of your cruise -- and if you're a savvy shopper, or have frequent flyer miles, you can likely get a better deal on your own.

 Finally, watch out for "air deviation fees," should you wish to influence air routings or fly in a few days pre-cruise with your free air offer.
 If you don't want to pay extra, you have to settle for whatever routing (including layovers), the cruise line chooses.

-Kids Sail Free
+Kids Sail Free: Deal

-We're used to kids' fares on everything from restaurant meals to museum admission, so many first-time cruisers are shocked to find the littlest kids have to pay the same cruise fare as adults.
-Kids Sail Free promotions are alluring because they promise a significant discount to expensive family vacations.
+We're used to kids' pricing on everything from restaurant meals to museum admission, so many first-time cruisers are shocked to find the littlest kids have to pay the same cruise fare as adults.
+"Kids sail free" promotions are alluring because they promise a significant discount to expensive family vacations.

 Also, depending on the ship, the cheapest cabins don't always have extra berths for third or fourth passengers.
 In order to get free fares, you might need to upgrade your cabin and pay two expensive adult fares, which could end up costing more than two lower-cost cabins.
 Even if your ship does offer extra bunks in inside or outside cabins, do you really want to cram four people in a tiny room with no access to fresh air?
 Remember, you are supposed to be on vacation.

-Finally, note that while kids will get free cruise fares, you will still have to pay taxes and fees and gratuities for them.
-We checked prices on a current Norwegian cruise deal where one of the perks you can pick is a free extra guest or two.
+Finally, note that while kids will get free cruise fares, you will still have to pay the taxes, fees and gratuities for them.
+We checked prices on a Norwegian cruise deal where one of the perks you can pick is a free guest or two.
 For a seven-night cruise, each passenger in the cabin (we checked for four passengers) was charged $130 in taxes, even when the "extra guest" offer was selected and the third and fourth cruise fares were waived.
-(Incidentally, third and fourth passenger fares when we checked were only $229 per person-- compared to $1,099 for the first two passengers -- so were already significantly reduced even before choosing the "extra guest" offer.)
+(Incidentally, third and fourth passenger fares when we checked were only $229 per person-- compared to $1,099 for the first two passengers -- so fares were already significantly reduced even before choosing the "extra guest" offer.)

-This one's a deal in our books.
+Verdict: This one's a deal in our books.
 Yes, there's fine print that can be misleading at first, but at the end of the day, the cruise line does not charge your kids a cruise fare.
-However, if you have to upgrade your cabin to access the promotion -- thereby increasing the costs for the adults on the booking -- you might not realize any savings from the offer.
+However, if you have to upgrade your cabin to access the promotion -- thereby increasing the costs for the adults on the booking -- you might not see any true savings from the offer.

-Onboard Credit (OBC)
+Onboard Credit (OBC): Deal

 Free money!
 It's true -- onboard credit is essentially the cruise line handing you free money to use onboard.